cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 - The terminology used in the gRPC interface is different to that used in the [`Mempool`] interface.
 The term "reap" technically implies removal from the mempool, but the [`Mempool`] interface incorrectly uses this term to imply fetching a batch of transactions.
+The combination of `Fetch` and `Remove` can be thought of as a "reap" operation.

 - The gRPC interface purposefully does not facilitate limiting fetched transactions by gas in an effort to separate consensus- and